When I was young I was told a fascinating story.

 But what about our psychospiritual journey?

-For too long we’ve been taught the “ego-buster” approach that tries to get us to avoid, disown, repress or neglect the “darker” and “animal” aspects of ourselves as a disease, rather than something we must fully explore and integrate in order to be capable of transcending them.
+For too long we’ve been taught the “ego death” approach that tries to get us to avoid, disown, repress or neglect the “darker” and “animal” aspects of ourselves as a disease, rather than something we must fully explore and integrate in order to be capable of transcending them.

 Our psychospiritual journey is a path of balance; of exploring both our higher and lower selves.
 Psychospiritual maturity involves not just a deepening of the spiritual self, but also a deepening of the psychological self.
 This involves the ripening of enough inner wisdom to be capable of facing your darkness as well as your light, and freeing yourself from your fears, your anger, your hatred, your sadness, your pain and your insecurities.